Best Winter Escapes In Greece

 Follow the Wine Roads of the greater Heraklion Region and sample different labels of the native grape varieties or innovative blends with local produced international varieties.
 Take the scenic routes through the eastern foothills of Psiloritis Mountain and stop in any of the 23 region’s wineries.

-Stay at a unique eco-retreat and indulge into the mouth-watering local recipes.
+Stay at a unique eco-retreat and indulge in the mouth-watering local recipes.

 Lying in the southern part of Thessaly region, the mythical mountain of Centaurs, Mount Pelion offers out-of-mind spectacular mountainous views both to the Aegean Sea and Pagasetic Gulf, setting the area as one of the top all-year-round Greek destinations.
 You can’t resist the beauty of Pelion while you’re starring the dozens of mountainous snow-covered villages with the Pelion-style traditional stone houses, the countless streams and ponds and the exotic -even cold during winter- beaches.
 Absolutely, it is a great spot to relax in the amphitheatrically built villages of Makrinitsa, Portaria, Tsagarada, and Milies or to feel the adrenaline in the ski center of Agriolefkes.